An introduction to the St Albans Health and Wellbeing Partnership

 The meetings of the Health and Wellbeing Partnership are open to the public to attend.
 Please see below for the meeting dates, agendas and minutes.

-There is a Task and Finish Group
+There is a Public Health Working Group

 which reports directly to the Partnership regarding funding decisions and the progress of health and wellbeing projects.